 For more detailed information on why an air compressor circuit breaker trips, visit our guide!

 Why a Craftsman Air Compressor Trips Circuit Breaker

 33 gal.
 11.9cfm Craftsman.
 A.O.smith motor.
 115V rpm3450 mod.
 919.167340. motor turns slow then trips the breaker, worked fine last time it was used. how many ohms should this motor show on the meter?
 It’s showing 3.

 I don’t have the spec for that, Gary.

-Motor starts up really slow, the cable (16 amp) starts to heat up from the plug end.
-If left on for more than a minute the motor starts to heat up.
+The motor starts up really slow, and the cable (16 amp) starts to heat up from the plug end.
+If left on for more than a minute, the motor will heat up.

 It is a 220v motor single phase.

 Was working before being posted to me, it was taken to 2500psi where it stalled the pump.